cyberrangecz/backend-training/README.md

 ```

 NOTE: please note that client for that REST API could be generated using [Swagger codegen] (https://swagger.io/tools/swagger-codegen/).
 It is crucial to annotate each RestController method properly!

 # Following steps are necessary for manual starting up project

-### 1. Getting Masaryk University OpenID Connect credentials
+## 1. Getting Masaryk University OpenID Connect credentials

 1. Go to `https://oidc.ics.muni.cz/oidc/` and log in.
 2. Click on "**Self-service Client Registration**" -> "**New Client**".
 3. Set Client name.
 4. Add at least one custom Redirect URI and `http://localhost:8080/{context path from external properties file}/webjars/springfox-swagger-ui/oauth2-redirect.html` (IMPORTANT for Swagger UI).
 5. In tab "**Access**":
-    1. choose which information about user you will be getting, so called `scopes`.
+    1. choose which information about the user you will be getting, so-called `scopes`.
     2. select just *implicit* in **Grand Types**
     3. select *token* and *code id_toke* in **Responses Types**
 6. Hit **Save** button.
 7. Then got to tab "**JSON**", copy the JSON file and save it to file. **IMPORTANT STEP**
 8. Now create new Resource in "**Self-service Protected Resource Registration**".
-9. Again insert client Name and save JSON to external file in "**JSON**" tab.
+9. Again insert client Name and save JSON to an external file in "**JSON**" tab.
-10. In tab "**Access**" again choose which information about user you will be getting, so called `scopes`.
+10. In tab "**Access**" again choose which information about the user you will be getting, so-called `scopes`.
 11. Hit **Save** button.

 ### Creating YAML file with roles

-If you want to insert initial roles to the system you have to specify them in external YAML file (e.g., roles.yml) and then insert its path to
-properties file which is describe in next step.
-For each role you only need to specify role type which will be used in your project.
+If you want to insert initial roles to the system you have to specify them in external YAML file (e.g., roles.yml) and then insert its path to properties file which is described in next step.
+For each role, you only need to specify role type which will be used in your project.
-Roles are stored as string in DB but they are rewritten to upperCase.
-So roles in example below are stored as GUEST, ADMINISTRATOR and
+Roles are stored as a string in DB but they are rewritten to upperCase.
+So roles in the example below are stored as GUEST, ADMINISTRATOR and
 USER.

 ```yaml